nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ##### Aspect: Syntax for editing applicants

 - Alternative 1 (current choice): At least one field to edit has to be provided.
     - Pros: More convenient for user to edit an applicant's details and shorter command.
+Ensures that field not meant to be edited will remain unchanged.
     - Cons: Harder to implement due to more validation and checks needed.

 - Alternative 2:  All fields of the applicant has to be provided, regardless of whether it is edited.